Kais-DkM/codechain/spec/Dynamic-Validator.md

 This is a transaction that reports malicious validator.

 The criminal loses all his deposit and rewards and is banned immediately; it is the only case where a validator set is changed during the term.
-It's possible that the criminal has neither deposit nor rewards if the **REPORT_DOUBLE_VOTE** is reported after 1 term passes.
+It's possible that the criminal has neither deposit nor rewards if the **REPORT_DOUBLE_VOTE** is reported after the final rewards are calculated.
 In this case, the informant gets no reward; however, the transaction still bans the criminal.

 The informant receives the deposit of the criminal as prize money immediately.